jaegdi/kpasscli/README.md

     # Copy password to clipboard:
     kpasscli -kdbpath=/path/to/db.kdbx -kdbpass=/path/to/pass.txt -item="Account" -out=clipboard

+    # Provide the password to open the keepass db by a executable
+    kpasscli -kdbpath=/path/to/db.kdbx -kdbpass  <(script_to_get_keepass-db_password) -item Account
+    # but also works without process substitution, kpasscli checks if the given password-file is a executable
+    # and execute it automatically
+    kpasscli -kdbpath=/path/to/db.kdbx -kdbpass script_to_get_keepass-db_password -item Account

 # SECURITY
 - Database passwords must be provided via file or executable